-(F) In addition to having a training program meet the requirements set forth in this rule, the executive director may also take into consideration other relevant factors when determining whether to grant a request for reinstatement.
+(C) In addition to meeting the requirements for a charter or classification as set forth in this chapter, the executive director may take into consideration other relevant factors when determining whether to grant a request for reinstatement.
 These factors include, but are not limited to the following:

-(1) The nature and severity of the acts which resulted in revocation of the charter;
+(1) The nature and severity of the acts that resulted in the revocation of the applicant's charter or classification;

-(2) The time elapsed since the revocation of the charter;
+(2) The time that has elapsed since the revocation;

 (3) Evidence of additional violations occurring after the revocation;

-(4) Compliance with previous executive director orders or executive director approved consent agreements.
+(4) Compliance with previous executive director orders or consent agreements.